offchan42/machine-learning-curriculum/README.md

 ## I am confused, too much links, where do I start?
 Well, if you are really a beginner and want some concrete suggestions from me please read this issue:
 [https://github.com/off99555/machine-learning-curriculum/issues/4](https://github.com/off99555/machine-learning-curriculum/issues/4)

+## Disclaimer

+This is a really big list because I also point to other people's list to ensure that most of the resources are accessible from this page without you looking anywhere else.

+**NOTE**: There is no particular rank for each link.
+The order in which they appear does not convey any meaning and should not be treated differently.

 ## How to contribute to this list
 1. Fork this [repository](https://github.com/off99555/machine-learning-curriculum), then apply your change.